BNSC1/android-notes/README.md

 Initialization is the process of setting the initial values of an object's instance variables

 `PriorityQueue` allows elements to be inserted with an associated priority, and provides operations to remove the element with the highest priority, used in sorting, task scheduling, and event processing

+Generics: provide a way to write generic classes and methods that can work with different types, while still providing compile-time type safety

 ## Kotlin/Java